(All pics sourced via the Internet)

 The line originally opened in 1862, and Hunstanton station was built to handle the big crowds that soon flocked to the town, almost all being brought in by train.There were two very long island platforms to handle the traffic, at its peak (always on a Sunday) there were trains every ten minutes.

 Nearly 50 years on the world has changed.
 British seaside resorts are experiencing something of a revival, based around short stays rather than week or two week holidays.
-Seaside resorts with a rain service have an automatic advantage over rail-less resorts - you can avoid the traffic jams commonplace near seaside resorts as everyone tries to get in at the same time on the same road.
+Seaside resorts with a train service have an automatic advantage over rail-less resorts - you can avoid the traffic jams commonplace near seaside resorts as everyone tries to get in at the same time on the same road.
 Add steam like at Swanage and Minehead and the attraction of a community/heritage line is plain for all to see.
+Community line first of course, as the purely heritage business model is likely to suffer in the future for many reasons!

 There has always been some demand for the line to Hunstanton to return, and for all the usual reasons.
 So, thanks to a lot of demands, I've set up a Reversing Beeching group just for the line.
 This will allow interested parties to look at ways of getting the line back.
 Now a Reversing Beeching group is just that, a Facebook point of contact.
 It doesn't claim to be a preservation society or anything else.
 But that CAN grow out of a Facebook group, as Combe Rail has down in Ilfracombe.
 So if you want t help get things rolling at Hunstanton as a first step why not join and get involved?
 This is a line through flat country with few engineering works.
-The demand for the line is already there, even Beeching recognised this.
-And it's an area with few if any community or heritage lines so a good volunteer base is waiting there!
+The demand for the line is already there, even Beeching recognised this all those years ago!